wp-plugins/custom-taxonomy-order-ne/readme.txt

 without any unnecessary scripts to load into the admin.
 It also falls in line gracefully with the look and feel of the WordPress interface.
 This plugin uses it's own menu in the backend.
+There is no Pro version, everything works in the Free version.

 It is a continuation (or fork) of Custom Taxonomy Order, which has been discontinued.